-Compared to the average return on the average term deposit for 1 year of 3.36% (offered by the major banks as at 2 June 2017), the returns for some of our key funds were:
+Compared to the average return on the average term deposit for 1 year of 3.42% and 5 years of 5.29% (offered by the major banks in New Zealand as at 26 January 2018 and 31 January 2014 respectively), the returns of some of our key funds were:

-You can view returns for all of the AMP KiwiSaver Scheme funds here.
+You can view returns for all the AMP KiwiSaver Scheme funds here.

 If you have any questions you can talk with your Adviser or call us on 0800 267 5494.

 Global markets rebounded last month, a welcome respite in January after a very weak close to 2018.
 Both developed and emerging market equities gained over 7% in local currency terms, boosted by signals from the US Federal Reserve (Fed) that it would be more patient with further interest rate rises, as well as by improving White House negotiations with China.
 Growth assets like equities and listed infrastructure recovered some of the losses they made in the fourth quarter of last year.
 World equities surged by 7.7%, while NZ equities managed a gain of only 2% in January, reflecting the fact they had not been as weak as international markets in December.
 Political uncertainty remains a headwind, and recent economic releases continue to send mixed signals about the outlook for the global economy.
 Central Banks are now sounding more careful, to avoid triggering any major panics in asset markets, and will likely move slowly on policy changes in 2019.
 That makes us more positive on world equity markets’ outlook.

 The recent quarter’s disappointing performance is due to the extreme volatility prevailing in financial markets into year-end, which saw most global growth asset classes recording negative returns, while New Zealand assets were more resilient, undergoing moderate declines rather than the severe and concentrated sell-offs seen offshore.